fireundubh/pyro/README.md

 ## TODO

 - Add support for using a third-party compiler (i.e., Caprica for FO4)
-- Add support for custom imports in shell (PPJ already supports custom imports)
-- Add support for importing DLC scripts explicitly
-- Add support for importing SKSE and F4SE scripts explicitly
-- Add support for third-party PEX decompilers
-- Add support for packaging compiled and/or source scripts into BA2 archives (FO4 only)
 - Add support for reporting physical lines of code
 - Add support for writing timestamped log files
 - Add support for parsing INI and JSON files instead of, or in addition to, PPJ XML files
-- Add support for parsing custom XML tags in all PPJ files to tell Pyro how to BURN BABY BURN